-In the very worst of pandemic scenarios, employers may be called upon to be creative and flexible beyond the requirements of employment law in order to assist employees and maintain a stable work force.52 Expanded employee assistance, leave and attendance policies and extra efforts to communicate about benefits and provide arrangements for the continued payment of wages during facility shutdowns can be instrumental steps in maintaining a loyal work force.
-As employers become more attuned to the significant risks of pandemics, prudent planning for such contingencies will become a normal part of their emergency preparedness. 🙅 losophy from the University of Georgia; his law degree in 1984 form the University of Utah in Salt Lake City, Utah.
-He is a member of the Tennessee and Georgia bars and former judicial law clerk of Judges Robert Taylor and James Jarvis in the U.S.D.C., Eastern District of Tennessee.
-He can be reached at dbenson@littler.com of Georgia in 2005, cum laude, and her bachelor's from Berry College in 2002, summa cum laude.
-She has practiced in both Tennessee and Georgia and is currently an associate with Littler Mendelson PC in Atlanta.
+In the very worst of pandemic scenarios, employers may be called upon to be creative and flexible beyond the requirements of employment law in order to assist employees and maintain a stable work force.54 Expanded employee assistance, leave, and attendance policies, and extra efforts to communicate about benefits and provide arrangements for the continued payment of wages during facility shutdowns can be instrumental steps in maintaining a loyal work force.
+As employers become more attuned to the significant risks of pandemics, prudent planning for such contingencies will become a normal part of their emergency preparedness.